 In order to minimise the credit risk, the management has delegated a team responsible for determination of credit limits and credit approvals.
 The credit review team of the Group reviews the recoverable amount of each individual debtor at the end of the reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
 In addition, the Group performs impairment assessment under ECL model on trade balances individually or based on collective assessment.
 Except for trade debtors with significant balances that are credit-impaired, which are assessed for impairment individually, the remaining trade receivables are assessed using collective assessment with reference to loss patterns as reflected in the debtors' historical payment pattern taking into consideration of quantitative, qualitative and forward-looking information that is reasonable and supportable available without undue cost or effort.
-Impairment losses amounted to HK\$3,780,000 (2021: reversal of impairment losses of HK\$2,471,000) is recognised during the year.
+Impairment losses amounted to HK\$16,965,000 (2022: HK\$3,780,000) is recognised during the year.
 Details of the quantitative disclosures are set out below in this note.